- What are applied and practicing anthropology?

 Whom to contact?

 Most of your questions will likely be about planning your courses and project/thesis, and will be answered by your committee chair or another faculty member.
 Most questions about the Applied Anthropology Graduate Program should be addressed to the graduate coordinator(s).
-The office staff will also be able to answer many questions and do not forget the Graduate Admissions and Program Evaluations (GAPE) and Graduate Studies & Research (GS&R) website as a source of information.
+The office staff will also be able to answer many questions and do not forget the Graduate Admissions and Program Evaluations (GAPE) and the College of Graduate Studies as a source of information.
 Finally, the department chair is ultimately responsible for both the graduate and undergraduate programs in anthropology.

 Graduate Coordinator is A.J.
 Faas (408-924-5732), email@example.com